MARKET SNAPSHOT: Dow Faces Struggle To Hold Above 22,000, But Tesla Tears Higher

 Continue Reading Below

-U.S. stock futures on Thursday pointed to a dip at the open, meaning the Dow Jones Industrial Average could edge back under 20,000 just one day after topping that level for the first time.
+U.S. stock futures on Thursday pointed to a muted open, setting the Dow average up for a fight to stay above 20,000 -- just one day after it topped that level for the first time.

 Investors are taking in another round of quarterly results, with Kellogg Co.(K) and Tesla Inc.(TSLA) among the notable names set for earnings-driven moves.
 Fresh readings on jobless claims, factory orders and a non-manufacturing gauge are also likely to get some attention.